 Animals have played a significant role in assisting people with disabilities for more than a hundred years.
-The first guide dog was assigned to a blind World War One veteran in 1916.
-Dogs and other animals have been uses as part of the therapeutic process since.
+In fact, the first guide dog was assigned to a blind World War One veteran in 1916.
+Dogs and other animals have provided therapy for decades, and their benefits are continuing to be explored.

 The emotional support animal (ESA) has been introduced more recently to provide emotional support and companionship to individuals diagnosed with mental health disorders.
-These animals are issued with a document known as an ESA letter that qualifies a person to obtain an emotional support animal.
+These animals come with a document known as an ESA letter that qualifies a person to obtain an emotional support animal.

-An ESA letter (issued by a psychologist, psychiatrist, or another licensed health professional) legally guarantees that the support animal may accompany the person in which pets might not be allowed or require a handler to pay additional companion animal (housing or airline travel).
+An ESA letter (issued by a psychologist, psychiatrist, or another licensed health professional) legally guarantees that the support animal may accompany the person in places where pets might not be allowed or require the handler to pay additional fees, such as housing or airline travel.

 The most legitimate way to get an emotional support animal is to talk to your doctor.
 There is no service or emotional support animal registry in the United States, so ESA registration is not required by law.
 To obtain a support animal, you must get an ESA letter from a licensed mental health provider.

-To qualify for ESA, your healthcare provider must certify that you:
+To qualify for ESA, your healthcare provider must certify that:

-If you qualify for ESA, your health care provider will issue an ESA letter.
+If you qualify for an ESA, your health care provider will issue an ESA letter.

-Yes.
-ESA letters are valid for one year.
+ESA letters are valid for one year and will need to be renewed.
 The recommended practice is to renew your ESA annually to avoid the inconvenience of being denied housing or boarding an aircraft due to outdated documentation.

 If you travel regularly, you should renew your ESA letter with a licensed mental health professional at least once a year.
 Under the Air Carrier Access Act (ACAA) for emotional support animals, airlines can request up-to-date documentation from passengers who seek to travel with an emotional support animal.
 As the ACCA defines it, the current documentation is an ESA letter from a licensed mental health professional “no older than one year from the date of the passenger’s scheduled initial flight.”

-Persons with emotional support animals do not need to pay any fees for their ESA letter.
-An ESA letter comes from a licensed health care professional such as a psychologist, psychiatrist, therapist, counselor, social worker, doctor, or physician’s assistant.
+An ESA letter is free.
+Anyone with an emotional support animal does not need to pay any fees for their ESA letter.
+An ESA letter comes from a licensed healthcare professional such as a psychologist, psychiatrist, therapist, counselor, social worker, doctor, or physician’s assistant.

 It is essential to understand the difference between a dog as an emotional support animal, a service dog, and a therapy dog.